Gian Giacomo Poldi Pezzoli: Biography

-From 1849 he undertook to gather an important collection which includes paintings by Sandro Botticelli, Piero della Francesca, Antonio del Pollaiuolo, Francesco Guardi, Andrea Mantegna, Giovanni Bellini and Bernardo Daddi, as well as many valuable items of furniture, weapons, bronzes, pottery, goldsmith's works, carpets.
+From 1849 he undertook to gather an important collection which includes paintings by Sandro Botticelli, Piero della Francesca, Antonio del Pollaiuolo, Francesco Guardi, Andrea Mantegna, Giovanni Bellini and Bernardo Daddi, as well as many valuable items of furniture, weapons, bronzes, pottery, goldsmith's works, and carpets.
 The headquarters of this new private museum was his father's palace that he had restored for the occasion.

-Poldi Pezzoli died of a heart attack in his home, while he was in the study, the only room that survived a 1943 bombing raid.
+Poldi Pezzoli died of a heart attack in his home while he was in the study, the only room that survived a 1943 bombing raid.
 According to his will, the collections and his house, at his death, were to be donated to the people of Milan, who then had to undertake to maintain the system implemented by the founder.
 The museum was officially opened to the public in 1881.

 Political Role

 Gian Giacomo and his collection had a big political role.
 He was a nationalist at a time when there was no Italian nation.
 His love for the Italian Risorgimento's ideals is shown by his active participation in the rebellion of the Five Days which sparked the First Italian War of Independence.
 With the other Milanese nobles, he bought an artillery command for the Lombard army and subsidized the Piedmontese army.
-In 1848, he obtained an official role, although not prominent one; he was sent to Venice as Special Commissioner of the Provisional Government of Lombardy in the Venetian provinces.
+In 1848, he obtained an official role, although not a prominent one; he was sent to Venice as Special Commissioner of the Provisional Government of Lombardy in the Venetian provinces.